 A Level subject teachers are always happy to help pupils make the right choices.
 An options evening is held in October for Year 11 pupils, at which subject teachers are present to discuss what their courses entail, as are members of the Senior Leadership Team.
 Current Sixth Formers also provide further information during the course of the evening.

-Detailed subject information can also be found under the Curriculum Subject pages and in the videos, presented by each department, which can be found further down this page.
+Detailed subject information can also be found under the Curriculum Subject pages.

 To enable us to provide courses to suit the requirements of our pupils, we ask them, early in Year 11, to consider possible subject preferences for the following year.
 All subjects are two-year courses, with a small number also being offered at AS Level, ending in June of the Lower Sixth year.
 Pupils either do 3 or 4 A Levels over the two year course.
 In addition to the A Levels studied, pupils have the opportunity later in Year 11 to select one or more additional enrichment courses, such as the Extended Project Qualification (EPQ), Arts Award Gold or an AS Level.